-All female military personnel serving criminal sentences under military jurisdiction are housed at the Naval Consolidated Brig Miramar (NAVACONBRIG Miramar) in San Diego, California.95 Although sexual abuse in military detention facilities is also a significant problem for men, because all women in military detention are housed at NAVACONBRIG Miramar, citation of the Navy's guidance implementing PREA requirements in its facilities is especially important.96 The Navy's interpretation of the DOJ PREA standards largely adopted the DOJ standards, but the Navy did add some qualifying language.97
+All female military personnel serving criminal sentences under military jurisdiction are housed at the Naval Consolidated Brig Miramar ("NAVACONBRIG Miramar") in San Diego, California.
+Although sexual abuse in military detention facilities is also a significant problem for men, because all women in military detention are housed at NAVACONBRIG Miramar, citation of the Navy's guidance implementing PREA requirements in its facilities is especially important.
+The Navy's interpretation of the DOJ PREA standards largely adopted the DOJ standards, though with some qualifying language.

-The Navy's PREA standards require that when there are staffing deficiencies, "mission priorities" must be considered.98 "Security and safety" are the top priority, and staffing resources must first be allocated to ensure "[a]ll permanent security posts will be staffed at all times," with adequate staffing and video monitoring used to protect prisoners from sexual assault and abuse "to the best extent possible."99 This language is largely consistent with the DOJ standard, which requires a facility to develop a "staffing plan" that has adequate staffing levels to protect prisoners from sexual abuse.100 The guidance also emphasizes the importance of conducting unannounced and randomized facility checks to "identify and deter" incidents of sexual abuse.101
+The Navy's PREA standards require that when there are staffing deficiencies, "mission priorities" must be considered.
+"Security and safety" are the top priority, and staffing resources must first be allocated to ensure "[a]ll permanent security posts will be staffed at all times," with adequate staffing and video monitoring used to protect prisoners from sexual assault and abuse "to the best extent possible."
+This language is largely consistent with the DOJ standard, which requires a facility to develop a "staffing plan" that has adequate staffing levels to protect prisoners from sexual abuse.
+101 The guidance also emphasizes the importance of conducting

-^{89.} See WITH LIBERTY AND JUSTICE FOR ALL, supra note 75, at 88.
+^{90.} See WITH LIBERTY AND JUSTICE FOR ALL, supra note 76, at 88.

-^{90.} Alysia Santo, Prison Rape Allegations are on the Rise, MARSHALL PROJECT (July 25, 2018, 8:00 AM), https://perma.cc/9XLY-WMTA.
+^{91.} Alysia Santo, Prison Rape Allegations are on the Rise, MARSHALL PROJECT (July 25, 2018, 8:00 AM), https://perma.cc/9XLY-WMTA.